-While high-end brands, like Woodpeckers, do make great hand tools, the high costs generally aren’t worth it for most people.
+While high-end brands like Woodpeckers make great hand tools, the high costs aren’t worth it for most people.
 You can still get a speed square that is accurate and versatile for a fraction of the cost.

 How we tested the picks

-In house tests were first focused on measuring for 90 degree accuracy.
+In-house tests were first focused on measuring for 90-degree accuracy.
 If the square isn’t square, it’s no good at any price.
 All picks on this list passed squareness tests in line with what’s needed for common DIY and woodworking projects.
-While precision is important for any square, a speed square isn’t best used for consistency and accuracy required of fine woodworking.
+While precision is important for any square, a speed square isn’t best used for the consistency and accuracy required of fine woodworking.
 These jobs are best left to more precise woodworking squares and combination squares.

 All picks were then used in a series of tasks to better understand each model’s pros and cons.
-We placed high importance on high contrast markings, the ease of use for scribing lines, and build quality.
+We emphasized high contrast markings, ease of use for scribing lines, and build quality.